flobb/FlobFoundationBundle/README.md

 }
 ```

-You know need to add Foundation and Font Awesome to your project.
+You now need to add Foundation and Font Awesome to your project.
-There the easy way to do it (but there is other way to do so) :
+The easy way to do it (but there are other ways to do so):

 ```HTML
 <html>